Unfortunately its entirely possible to get stretch marks on your breasts during and after pregnancy.

 Stretch marks can appear on anyone at any time.
 They don’t discriminate.
 Men, women, old, young it doesn’t matter.

-What I can tell you though is that some people are more susceptible to the causes of stretch marks than others.
+What I can tell you though is that some people are more susceptible to stretch marks than others.

 When I first got pregnant, stretch marks didn’t even cross my mind for a second.